Lawmakers held a hearing on white nationalism. On YouTube, it was immediately attacked with hate speech.

 The hearing featured a panel of witnesses from civil rights organizations who testified on the rise of white nationalism and race-related violence, as well as the role technology platforms have played in the spread of hate speech.
 While much of the testimony focused on statistics around anti-Semitism and anti-black violence, other witnesses pushed back on the assertion that white nationalism was a problem on the far right, arguing instead that the far left was fueling hateful rhetoric.

-Eileen Hershenov, senior vice president of policy at the Anti-Defamation League, pointed to fringe internet platforms 4chan and Gab as playing a central role in the rise of white nationalism.
+Eileen Hershenov, senior vice president of policy at the Anti-Defamation League, pointed to fringe internet platforms 8chan and Gab as playing a central role in the rise of white nationalism.

 “These platforms are like round-the-clock digital white supremacist rallies,” she said.

-While much of the testimony focused on statistics around anti-Semitism and anti-black violence, the hearing was also highly politicized, with some witnesses pushing back on the assertion that white nationalism was a problem on the far right, arguing instead that the far left was fueling the hateful rhetoric.
+While much of the testimony focused on statistics around anti-Semitism and anti-black violence, the early portion of the hearing was also highly politicized, with some witnesses pushing back on the assertion that white nationalism was a problem on the far right, arguing instead that the far left was fueling the hateful rhetoric.
 Others called on President Donald Trump to more forcefully condemn white nationalism.

 In early testimony, no lawmakers suggested new laws or regulations to crack down on the rise of hate speech on the internet.